lgcarriedo/infiniteJest/readme.md

 For example
     <ch><1>

+What would be some ways in which I could accomplish this?
+There has to be a way to specify to find the sum total up until a particular chapter then,

 \b[A-Z0-9]{2,}\b

 ###TODOD NEXT

-Now I need to split each of these into chapters.

-Regex for a paragraph:  ^M

-I then need to assign the number to each chapter.

-numWords per chapter = chapLen.

-Each found term will be assigned a number based on chapter and overall in the book.

 ##Programing concepts